 As we’ve continued to raise chickens, over the past few years we’ve been looking at ways to make our flocks more productive and more sustainable.
 There are lots of pieces to this puzzle: feeding and nutrition, housing, care, breeds, and how to reproduce our flocks on our farm.
 As we’ve begun delving into all these things, this quest has taken us down a path of finding birds that can be adapted to thrive in our local, Texas climate.

-We currently raise about ten different breeds of heritage chickens plus turkeys and guineas.
-We are also working with other local breeders to supply our customers with additional breeds of day-old chicks.
-All of our fowl are able to reproduce naturally on your farm.
+We currently raise several different breeds of heritage chickens plus guineas.
+All of our selectively-bred heritage fowl are able to reproduce naturally on your farm.

 Taking Care of the Birds